-ABLE is a major new project that will use butterflies to indicate the future health of Europe's environment.
-The main aim is to create a representative butterfly monitoring network across as many countries as possible in order to improve targeting and efficiency of conservation measures within the European Union.
-To do this, develop a suite of indicators that can inform EU biodiversity and land use policies, including the Common Agricultural Policy.
-The data will also be used to help assess the health of Europe’s pollinators as part of the EU Pollinator Initiative.
+The main aim of the ABLE project was to create a representative butterfly monitoring network across as many countries as possible, in order to improve the targeting and efficiency of conservation measures within the European Union.
+To do this, it developed a suite of indicators that can inform EU biodiversity and land use policies, including the Common Agricultural Policy.
+The data will also be used to assess the health of Europe’s pollinators as part of the EU Pollinator Initiative.

-The project will involve thousands of volunteers across Europe who will contribute data in a standardized way into a central database (the European Butterfly Monitoring Scheme - eBMS).
-It builds on existing Butterfly Monitoring Schemes that are running in twenty countries, but will extend these to other countries that currently do not have schemes.
-Target countries include Austria, Bulgaria, Croatia, Cyprus, Denmark, Greece, Hungary, Italy, Latvia, Malta, Poland, Portugal, Slovakia.
+The project involved thousands of volunteers across Europe who contribute data in a standardised way into a central database (the European Butterfly Monitoring Scheme - eBMS).
+Building on the Butterfly Monitoring Schemes that were already running in 20 countries, the ABLE project established new schemes in a further 10 countries: Portugal, Italy, Hungary, Austria, Cyprus, Croatia, Czech Republic, Malta, Bulgaria and Poland.

-The ABLE project is a partnership between Butterfly Conservation Europe, the UK Center for Ecology and Hydrology, the Helmholtz Center for Environmental Research (UFZ, Germany), Dutch Butterfly Conservation and Butterfly Conservation (UK).
-It is funded by a service contract from the European Union Directorate for the Environment, for an initial period of two years from 2019-20.
+The ABLE project was a partnership between Butterfly Conservation Europe, the Centre for Ecology and Hydrology (UK), the Helmholtz Centre for Environmental Research (UFZ, Germany), Dutch Butterfly Conservation and Butterfly Conservation (UK).
+It was funded by a service contract from the European Union Directorate General for the Environment, for an initial period of two years from 2018-20.

 Produce policy-relevant butterfly indicators for a range of habitats, analyse results and disseminate findings to policy makers and the public;

 Support and develop a unified, sustainable and cost-effective European butterfly monitoring network based on trained volunteer recorders, supported by new coordinators, together with local access to an on-line data recording system;